foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.50 - 2013/12/06 =

+* Bugfix - Amazon S3 bug after the JS optimization
+* Bugfix - fix for PHP warnings
+* Bugfix - Flashfit needs to be off by default to allow responsiveness

 = 2.1.49 - 2013/11/21 =

 * Fix - Flowplayer configuration JS moved into footer